nutanix-japan/nhtd1_material/docs/xray/xray.md

 6. Determine the IP address of the NIC (eth0) on the **Primary** network of the X-Ray VM from Prism Element and note it down

     !!!note
         It is critical that you select the IP address of the network adapter assigned to the **Primary** network (you can confirm by comparing the MAC address in the VM console to the MAC address shown in Prism).

 ## Configuring X-Ray

 1. Open ``https://X-RAY-VM-IP`` (E.g: https://10.42.xx.52) in a browser

-    !!!caution
+    !!!warning
               Make sure to use the X-RAY-VM-IP that you noted down from the previous section

 3. Click on Log in with Local Account